 The U.S. Supreme Court addressed the scope of this exclusion in Lowe v.
 SEC.9 That case involved Christopher Lowe ("Lowe") who was the president and principal shareholder of a corporation registered as an investment adviser under the Advisers Act.
 As a result of certain convictions against Lowe for various offenses involving investments, the SEC, after a hearing, ordered that his company's registration be revoked and that Lowe not associate with any investment adviser.
 The SEC later brought an action in federal court alleging that Lowe and the corporation were violating the Advisers Act and that Lowe was violating the SEC's order, by publishing, newsletters containing investment advice for paid subscribers.
 The Court concluded that Lowe's publication fell within the publishers' exclusion.
-In interpreting the exclusion, the Supreme Court first read the term "bona fide" to mean a "genuine" publication "in the sense that it would contain disinterested commentary and analysis as opposed to promotional material disseminated by a "tout."
-The Court then found that "[t]he Act was designed to apply to those persons engaged in the investment-advisory profession-those who provide personalized advice attuned to a client's concerns, whether by written or verbal communication."
-Accordingly the Court held that Lowe was not an investment adviser as defined by the Act since the newsletters did "not offer individualized advice attuned to any specific portfolio or to any client's particular needs."
+In interpreting the exclusion, the Supreme Court first read the term "bona fide" to mean a "genuine" publication "in the sense that it would contain disinterested commentary and analysis as opposed to apply to those persons engaged in the investment-advisory profession-those who provide personalized advice attuned to a client's concerns, whether by written or verbal communication."11 Accordingly the Court held that Lowe was not an investment adviser as defined by the Act since the newsletters did "not offer individualized advice attuned to any specific portfolio or to any client's particular needs."12